evidenze/nestjs-mini-arch/README.md

 ## 🧪 Testing

-Nest Lucid components are designed to be easily testable:
+Mini components are designed to be easily testable:

 ```typescript
 import { Test, TestingModule } from '@nestjs/testing';